 Adolescence is an active period of change finalizing the shift from childhood to adulthood.
 Teens are maturing physically, sexually, and cognitively while they also develop more complex and nuanced relationships with peers and seek even greater independence from primary caregivers.

-Friends become the predominant connection during adolescence, offering a safe space and emotional independence from parents and other caregivers.
+Friends become the predominant connection during adolescence, offering a safe space and emotional independence from parents, teachers, and other adults.
 Teens form more mature friendships and romantic relationships and they begin to feel a greater need to establish their own sexual identity.
 Social connectedness is integral to teens’ long term wellness outcomes.

 Though their brains haven’t yet achieved the maturity levels of adulthood, teens’ brains become more capable of future thinking and logical problem solving.
 They are developing more complex understandings of human relationships, emotional nuance, and their own morals and values systems.